otherjoel/try-pollen/README.md

 3. Clone or download this repo
 4. `raco pollen start` from the main folder, then point your browser to `http://localhost:8080`

-If you have GNU Make installed (Mac or Linux) you can run `make` from the main project folder.
+If you have GNU Make installed (Mac or Linux) you can run `make all` from the main project folder.
 Run `make spritz` to clean up various working directories, or `make zap` to delete all the output files and start fresh.
 See the [makefile](makefile) for more info (it’s pretty well commented), and of course see the [docs on `raco pollen`](http://pkg-build.racket-lang.org/doc/pollen/raco-pollen.html) for more on generating the files in Pollen.

 ## Points of interest